nix-community/srvos/docs/darwin/mixins.md

 Extends the terminfo database with often used terminal emulators.
 Terminfo is used by terminal applications to interfere supported features in the terminal.
 This is useful when connecting to a server via SSH.

+### `darwinModules.mixins-nix-experimental`

+Enables all experimental features in nix, that are known safe to use (i.e. are only used when explicitly requested in a build).